ADGEfficiency/energy-py/readme.md

 ## Project structure

 The aim of energy_py is to provide
-- one high quality implementation of DQN and it's extensions
+- high quality implementations of agents
 - mutiple energy environments
 - tools to run experiments

 ### Agents
+Agents are the learners and decision makers.  energy_py supports simpler heuristic (i.e. fully random) agents, which are often environment specific.
+Focus in the library is on building a high quality implementation of DQN and it's extensions.

-The reason for choosing to implement only DQN (and not mutiple different agents such as DPG, A3C etc) is that so far all the energy_py environments have low dimensional action spaces.
-The large number of extensions to DQN (DDQN, prioritized experience replay, dueling architecture etc) mean that implementing DQN with these extensions should enable a high quality agent.
+The reason for choosing to focus on DQN the that the current energy_py environments have low dimensional action spaces.
+Agents which use an argmax across the action space require a discrete action space.

 A good summary of DQN variants is given in [Hessel et. al (2017) Rainbow: Combining Improvements in Deep Reinforcement Learning](https://arxiv.org/pdf/1710.02298.pdf).